opitz/moodlehost/README.md

 This will place the moodlehost into <code>/usr/local/bin/moodlehost</code> and the configuration file into <code>/etc/moodlehost.conf</code>.

-During the installation you will be prompted to edit the moodlehost configuration file (/etc/moodlehost.conf).
-The configiuration file allows to set default values for the installation like the port and PHP version used.
-Values in moodlehost.conf may be overridden by options when running the moodlehost command
+During the installation you will be prompted to edit the moodlehost configuration file.
+The configiuration file allows to set default values for the installation like the port and PHP version used when using the moodlehost command without options.
+Values in moodlehost.conf still may be overridden by options when running the moodlehost command.

-## moodlehost.conf
-The configuration file will be installed into /etc/moodlehost.conf and contains the default values when running moodlehost without options.

 ## the moodlehost command
 The basic CLI command is